 - Individual critique for photos taken on the day is available during the week following the course.

-- After the course, participants will be encouraged to keep in touch and network with other street photographers through our alumni network.
+- After the course, participants will be encouraged to keep in touch through our alumni network.

-Your course leader for this Birmingham street photography workshop is Brian Lloyd Duckett, a well-known London photojournalist and professional street photographer.
+Brian is a well-known London photographer and professional street photographer.
 Prior to setting up a successful commercial and editorial photography business, Brian has worked as a press and agency photographer on the streets on London and many other UK cities.
 Brian teaches as a Visiting Lecturer on photography degree courses and is a member of the BPPA (British Press Photographers’ Association), the AOP (Association of Photographers) and the IFJ (International Federation of Journalists).
-He is a member of #Awakening, a collective of documentary photographers across Europe and also the founder of Street2020, a newly-formed street photography collective.
+He is a member of #Awakening, a collective of documentary photographers across Europe.